-The first half of financial year 2011/12 has seen a continuation of the longest period of consistently low interest rates in history.
+The nine months of financial year 2011/12 has seen a continuation of the longest period of consistently low interest rates..
+The UK Base Rate has now been at 0.5% for over 3 years.
 This together with continuing uncertainty in the money markets, including the financial stability of banks and other institutions and the Sovereign debt crisis in parts of the EU has had an impact on Treasury operations.

 Whilst it is generally accepted that the next move in interest rates will be upwards there is no real consensus in the market as to when that movement will take place.

-Given the current economic situation it would appear to be unlikely that rates will show any appreciable increase until at least the start of 2013.
+Given the current economic situation, growth levels in the UK, low worldwide economic growth, and the Chancellor's austerity measures, it appears unlikely that the Base Rate will show any appreciable increase until at least the second half of 2013.

 This particularly impacts on the availability and choice of investment counterparties.
-These have become more restricted in recent years both in terms of numbers of available to invest with, the amount that can be invested with a single counterparty and the length of time an investment can be made.
+These have become more restricted in recent years in terms of numbers of parties available, the amount that can be invested with a single counterparty and the length of time an investment can be made.

-In the present climate it is considered to be imprudent to invest for an extended period of time for the following reasons:-
+In the present climate it is considered to be imprudent to invest for an extended period of time for the following reasons:

-1. Interest rates may increase and therefore it would be unwise to lock the investment in for too long so that it is not possible to take advantage of increasing rates when they occur

-2. In a volatile market the financial strength of a counterparty can change at fairly short notice and therefore to invest for shorter periods reduces the Council's risk exposure.
+- 1. Interest rates may increase and therefore it would be unwise to lock the investment in for too long, so that it is not possible to take advantage of increasing rates when they occur. - 2.
+In a volatile market the financial strength of a counterparty can change at fairly short notice and therefore to invest for shorter periods reduces the Council's risk exposure.